-There are oak wildlands and blackberry brambles within and near West Branch Dobbins Creek, however, this property location does not overlap the critical habitat.
-Nonetheless, the following mitigation measures have been included to mitigate any potential impacts to California Spotted Owl and Tri-colored Blackbird.
+There are oak wildlands and blackberry brambles within and near the project site.
+For this reason, the following mitigation measures have been included to mitigate any potential impacts to California Spotted Owl and Tri-colored Blackbird.

 Mitigation Measure 4.1 California Spotted Owl and Tri-colored Blackbird